Santa Monica, Surigao del Norte

-Santa Monica, officially the Municipality of Santa Monica (Surigaonon: Lungsod nan Santa Monica; Bayan ng Santa Monica), is a 5th class municipality in the province of Surigao del Norte, Philippines.
+Santa Monica, officially the Municipality of Sta.
+Monica (Surigaonon: Lungsod nan Santa Monica; Bayan ng Santa Monica), is a municipality in the province of Surigao del Norte, Philippines.
 According to the 2020 census, it has a population of 9,423 people.

 It is also known as Sapao.
 Santa Monica is one of the two northernmost towns of Siargao Island.
 The other is the municipality of Burgos.